Alliance Municipal Airport: History

 In addition to the USAAF units, the Army 326th Glider Infantry, 507th Parachute Infantry, and 878th Airborne Engineers trained at Alliance before deployment to the European Theater.

 As paratroopers flooded into Alliance, housing was short.
 A federal housing project was built at the east end of Alliance, apartment complexes with plain stucco walls, coal heating stoves, and rows of chimneys along the rooflines, thus the name "Chimney Town."

 After the paratroops left Alliance, Second Air Force temporarily used the Alliance airfield in the fall of 1944 for the training of B-29 Superfortress crews.
 Training included teaching the B-29 air crews how to drop bombs and read navigational, aeronautical and bombsight equipment.

 Finally, in the summer of 1945, the 1st Troop Carrier Command returned to the airfield to train for the proposed invasion of Japan.
 That necessity ended when Japan surrendered on September 6.
 On October 31, 1945, the Army Air Force "temporarily" deactivated the Alliance Army Airfield.
 Control of the airfield was assigned to Air Technical Service Command at Ogden Army Airbase, Utah.

 Though speculation was that the Army would make the huge Alliance airfield a permanent installation, by November 20 the Troop Carrier Command closed the facility permanently and began to make plans to sell the surplus property.

 By December 1945 the facility was declared surplus property.
 Nonetheless, its status remained in limbo.
 The city of Alliance showed interest in acquiring the facility.
 However, in the fall of 1946 Nebraska congressman Arthur L. Miller stated that the airfield would be withdrawn from the surplus list to be reactivated for Troop Carrier Command training, in response to strained relations with the Soviet Union.
 This did not happen and the U. S. Government negotiated a disposition agreement for the facility.

 Due to disputes between the U.S. government and the city of Alliance, the final disposition of the airfield did not occur for many years.
 The government removed the railroad tracks and auctioned off 240 buildings, including lavatories, guard houses and barracks.
 Finally, on July 16, 1953, the city of Alliance and the federal government finalized the transfer for the land and buildings which were to become the Alliance Municipal Airport.

 Today many World War II-era buildings remain in use.

 Western DC-3s started flying to Alliance in the 1940s; Frontier replaced Western in 1959 and ended its Twin Otter flights in 1980.

-Facilities and Aircraft
+Facilities and aircraft

 The airport covers 3,500 acres (1,416 ha) at an elevation of 3,931 feet.
 It has three asphalt runways: 12/30 is 9,203 by 150 ft; 17/35 is 6,311 by 75 ft; 8/26 is 6,190 by 75 ft.

-In the year ending May 31, 2019; the airport had 9,717 aircraft operations, average 27 per day: 99% general aviation, 1% air taxi, and <1% military.
-50 aircraft were then based at the airport: 92% single-engine, 6% multi-engine, and 2% glider.
+In the year ending May 31, 2022; the airport had 13,697 aircraft operations, average 38 per day: 90% general aviation, 9% airline, <1% air taxi, and <1% military.
+53 aircraft were then based at the airport: 49 single-engine, 3 multi-engine, and 1 glider.